htaiwan/gitbook/books/Beginning ARKit/Raykea.md

 <h2 id="6">Back to the Two Worlds</h2>

+- We return to the “two worlds” theory to talk about the fact that as an AR session goes on, ARKit learns more about the real world, and updates its virtual world to match.

 ------

 <h2 id="7">Changes to a Previously Detected Surface</h2>

+- Now that you know that ARKit revises its internal map of the world as it learns more about it, you’ll take advantage of that learning to revise the planes you draw in AR space.

 ```swift
   // This delegate method gets called whenever the node for